When Leadership Weeps The Power of Reverent Submission in Business

 You see the burdens we carry, the ones behind our titles, beneath our strategies, and beyond our control.

 Teach us what it means to lead like Jesus, not from perfection, but from reverence.
-Help us surrender what we cannot fix, and trust what You are shaping in the waiting.
+Help us surrender what we can't fix, and trust what You're shaping in the waiting.

-Give us the courage to lead with empathy, the strength to stay when it’s uncomfortable, and the wisdom to know when You are calling us to simply be still.
+Give us the courage to lead with empathy, the strength to stay when it’s uncomfortable, and the wisdom to know when You're calling us to simply be still.

 Thank You for being a God who hears our cries and honors our surrender.